For an update (as of 6/13/2020), please see this post.

 We are living in a strange and difficult time.
 As such, churches across the world are having to adjust and think through how to continue to be the church in such a time.
 We clearly need to make some changes, but that doesn’t mean we hit pause on our membership in the body of Christ and all the blessings and responsibilities that entails.
-God willing, here is how we will proceed for at least the next two weeks:
+Here is how we are proceeding:

-- We will be doing online-only services for the next two weeks (22nd and 29th).
+- We will be doing online-only services for the time being.
 With the current restrictions given by our governor, and out of love for our neighbors, we need to limit physical gatherings and face-to-face contact as much as possible.
-While we would not be going against the “letter” of the law in gathering, we would be going against its “spirit.”
 Instead of gathering physically, we will stream services live on Sundays at 10:30.
 Streaming live, rather than pre-recording something, retains a bit of the “togetherness.”
 I encourage you to set aside this time to gather in your homes, in spirit with your church family.
 You can access the live stream through either our Facebook page or our Youtube channel (great for watching on smart TV’s).
 You do not need a Facebook or Youtube/Google account.
 However, if you do have an account, be sure to subscribe or “like” so you can find them easier.
 Everything you need–lyrics, Bible verses, and confession–will all appear on the same screen.

 - As your pastor, I am called to shepherd the flock that God has brought together at Roots Church, with the primary responsibilities of teaching God’s word, applying God’s word at the individual level, and laboring in prayer.
 This call does not change in such a situation, though it requires some creativity.
 While face-to-face meetings are discouraged, we can still utilize our phones, Facetime, text, and email.
 And we can still pray!
 I will do my best to reach out to each of you, and see how you are doing, how God is working, and how I can be praying.
 I encourage you to be doing this to one another as well.
 I am also planning, God willing, on doing a weekly devotional using either video or blog.